-Do you have news, reviews or comments for 'Smallfoot'?
+Do you have a review or comment for 'Smallfoot'?

 The power of Bohemian Rhapsody was too strong for any new comers as the Queen film stays at the top of the UK box office for a second weekend.

 After the excellent £9 million debut last weekend there is no surprise that it manages a second weekend at the box office summit.